pwilmart/annotations/README.md

 GUI Python script that adds rich UniProt annotations to proteomics results files.

+---

+## Bug Fixes!!!
+(20191017)

+### Had some issues with both `add_uniprot_annotations.py` and `keywlist_download.py`

+Apologies to all.
+I need to get more disciplined about testing.
+A few of my attempts to catch errors had errors.

+---

 Written by **Kyra Patton**, OHSU summer research project, 2016

 > The program requires a 3.X version of Python which can be obtained from www.python.org or from a scientific python distribution like [Anaconda](https://www.anaconda.com/distribution/).
 If you do the standard Python distribution, you will need to install [scientific Python extensions](https://scipy.org/install.html).

+- keywlist_download.py - downloader script for key word list and DAT files
+- add_uniprot_annotations.py - GUI script for adding annotations to results

 ## UniProt annotations